MatthiasElectronic/AWG_DHO8-900/README.md

 Still unclear is the "Protection" output signal, also it seems strange that this has to be pulled down to negative voltage.
 The 5 relays are: /sqrt(10), /10, /10, *10, On/Off

-Topology discussion and design decissions
+Topology discussion and design decisions
 ---
 The DAC itself is the same as on the original AWG board, but in a much cheaper QFN package.
 The allowed DAC output current was significantly overdriven in the original design, thus I reduced this current.